The Stanford Graduate School of Business Veterans Club invites you to the

 Dear GSB Alum,

-The GSB Veterans Club is pleased to announce that the Jack McDonald Military Service Community Dinner will once again take place in person on May 4, 2022.
+The GSB Veterans Club is pleased to announce that the Jack McDonald Military Service Community Dinner will once again take place in person on May 7, 2025.
 We invite you to save the date and plan to join us for dinner at Vidalakis Dining Hall as we honor and celebrate the experiences and sacrifices of our veterans and active-duty communities.
-We are also pleased to announce that we will award the Jack McDonald Military Service Appreciation Award to Dr. Melody McDonald during the dinner.
-Our guest speaker will be Secretary Condoleeza Rice.
+We are also pleased to announce that we will award the Jack McDonald Military Service Appreciation Award to Professor John K. Hurley during the dinner.
+Our guest speaker will be H.R.
+McMaster.
 The event registration will follow.